-Novartis is consistently rated as having one of the industry’s most respected development pipelines, with more than 200 projects in clinical development, including 135 in the Pharmaceuticals Division, as of Dec.
-31, 2014.
+Novartis is consistently rated as having one of the industry’s most respected development pipelines, with more than 200 projects in clinical development.

 Many of these projects, which include new molecular entities as well as additional indications and different formulations for marketed products, are for medicines that could significantly advance treatment standards for patients worldwide.
 This table provides an overview of selected projects in development.

 In collaboration with Amgen; companies to co-commercialize in the US, Novartis to have AMG 334 exclusive rights in the rest of world excluding Japan.

 US filing, submitted in EU.